Ohio Spiderwort (Tradescantia ohiensis) 3-pack of pots

 Design Tips

 Ohio Spiderwort spreads a lot by seed.
 Wherever you plant it, expect it to spread by many feet per year.
-We wouldn’t plant it in smaller, shorter gardens or gardens we wouldn’t want it to spread everywhere.
-It’s best suited for wild gardens with other aggressive plants.
-It is pretty in June though, especially next to Golden Alexanders.
+We wouldn’t plant it in smaller, shorter gardens or in gardens we wouldn’t want it to spread everywhere.
+It’s best suited for wild gardens with other taller, spreading plants.
+It is pretty in June though, especially next to Golden Alexanders and Foxglove Beardtongue.

 Great native plant choice for the Minnesota Lawns to Legumes grant program!